empty-system/Discord_DataReader/README.md

 # Discord_DataReader
-Read the package.zip from discord, it will store the data of "messages" inside an xlsx
+Read the package.zip from discord, it will store the data of "messages" inside a xlsx

 # Prerequisites
 * Python 3+